 Stefan Jackiw, violin; Conrad Tao, piano; Jay Campbell, cello

 Three visionary next-generation artists combine internationally recognized talents in the eclectic new ensemble, Junction Trio.
-The Trio has performed at Washington Performing Arts, Portland Ovations, Rockport Music, Chautauqua Institution, and the Royal Conservatory in Toronto.
-After their electrifying debut last summer, the Trio returns to the Aspen Music Festival in Summer 2019 to premiere a new work written by Tao alongside Beethoven’s crown jewel of trios, “Archduke.”
+The Trio has performed at Washington Performing Arts, Portland Ovations, Rockport Music, Chautauqua Institution, Royal Conservatory in Toronto, and the Aspen Music Festival.

 Admired for combining poetic interpretation with impeccable technique, violinist Stefan Jackiw joins cellist Jay Campbell and pianist and composer Conrad Tao, whom the New York Times has called a musician of “probing intellect and open-hearted vision.”
 Campbell, too, has been praised by the New York Times as “electrifying,” approaching old and new works with the same curiosity and emotional commitment while Jackiw has been celebrated for his “remarkable purity of tone.”

 "Watching the trio perform, one really couldn’t tell who was happier to be there — the rapt audience or the musicians, who threw themselves into repertoire they clearly love....
 These three are onto something special."